sanctitygeorge/aws-python-microservice-container/README.md

  `docker push <hub-user>/<repo-name>:<tag>`

-## Continous Delivery of Contanerized Paas Microservice
+## Continous Delivery of Containerized Paas Microservice

 After the microservice is deployed to dockerhub, we also deployed the application to AWS Elastic Container Registry (ECR) for future use by developers.
 We need to do the following: